Ulises-Rosas/Ulises-Rosas.github.io/_posts/2023-10-3-nadayara.markdown

 I found this [cool post](https://towardsdatascience.com/regularized-kernel-regression-from-a-variational-principle-d2b0c03eb919) and I thought it could be fun to implement the solution as well as go over my own understanding of the derived equations.

-In machine learning methods we minimize the following loss function:
+In machine learning models we typically minimize the following loss function:

 $$
 \text{arg min}_{f} \sum_{i = 1}^{n} \{ f(x_i) - y_i  \}^2